marikann/go-cookbook/files/getting-directory-files.md

 category: 'Files'
 ---

-Retrieving the list of files in a directory is a common task that can be easily accomplished in Go using the `os` and `io/ioutil` packages.
+Retrieving the list of files in a directory is a common task that can be easily accomplished in Go using the `os` package.
 Below are examples demonstrating different approaches to listing files in a directory.

 ## Basic Directory Listing